DevKumRos/PersonManagement/README.md

             "index": "src/index.html",
             "main": "src/main.ts",

-# Build and Run Angular project seperatly with below commands and copy files from
+# Build and Run Angular project seperatly with below commands and
+npm install

+ng serve

-# dist folder to resoucre/static folder of springboot project
+#To copy files from dist folder to resoucre/static folder of springboot project for that below commnad

 ng build
 # Generate dist/personManagement folder copy the file from there & place in resoucre/static folder of springboot project